• Main Website

 Written by Patrick Over

-Healthcare Waste diseases, Hepatitis, Hepatitis A, infection control, viruses, World Hepatitis Day Leave a Comment
+Healthcare Waste diseases, Hepatitis, infection control, World Hepatitis Day Leave a Comment

 Continuing our look at different strains of Hepatitis as part of World Hepatitis Day (WHD), it’s important to raise awareness of the effects that Hepatitis A can have on those afflicted.